Sign in with Google account

-Give your configuration a name, for instance 'TACX Neo' and click 'Search for Sensors'.
-BigRing will pair your trainer or sensors.
+Give your configuration a name, for instance 'TACX Neo', BigRing will automatically search for and pair your trainer or sensors.
 Press Save to store your configuration.
-You can set up multiple profiles with BigRing, for example you can have one profile that is linked to smart trainer and another profile that is linked to power meter.
+You can set up multiple profiles with BigRing, for example you can have one profile that is linked to a smart trainer and another profile that is linked to a power meter.

 Configure User Profile

-If you computer hardware meets recommended requirements then select 1080p for the best video quality.
-If you are not sure, give them a try and see if you PC can handle best setting.
-If your video stops or starts stuttering during the ride, it is better to use 720p option.
+If your computer hardware meets recommended requirements then select 1080p for the best video quality.
+If you are not sure, give them a try and see if your PC can handle the best setting.
+If your video stops or starts stuttering during the ride, it is better to use the 720p option.

 If you want to do some intervals then you might want to set up 'Maximum uphill' at 4-5%, this way you won't need to shift gears when grades change and concentrate on your interval power instead.
 Video speed is still going to be calculated based on the power you produce, so it is not going to affect realism of the ride.
 Triathletes might find this feature very helpful as it opens a lot of steep climbs for training.
 Also great for recovery rides.